top of page

 Hike, read, write, play

-curious naturalists, and budding writers in forests of the East Bay!
+curious naturalists, eager readers & budding writers in forests of the Bay Area!

 Does your child love animals and learning on outdoor adventures, not just from home on screens?
 We hear the call of the wild!
-K-5th graders explore, hike, play, and learn in the forests in East Bay outdoor camps.
-Nature camps are 100% outdoors.
-Oakland camps and Berkeley camps have eight to ten children in stable weekly groups for COVID-19 health and safety.
+K-5th graders explore, hike, play, and learn in the forests in outdoor nature camps.
+Call of the Wild Camps are 100% outdoors with nature as our living classroom.
+Oakland camps, Berkeley camps, Cupertino camps, and Vacaville camps have small groups of eight to ten children.
 Kids take a breath of fresh air away from screens, spark a love of nature, develop literacy across genres, read and write wilderness adventure stories and exciting accounts of animals and people in the great outdoors, make new friends, and more!

-At Inspire, we believe in learning by doing, so lessons are relevant to the learner's environment, engaging the whole child - head, heart, and body.
-Berkeley nature camps and Oakland nature camps are a mix of education and recreation.
-We combine:
+At Inspire Behavioral Learning®, we believe in learning by doing, so lessons are relevant to the learner's environment, engaging the whole child - head, heart, and body.
+Berkeley nature camps, Oakland nature camps, Cupertino nature camps, and Vacaville nature camps are a fun blend of outdoor education and recreation.
+Our day camps combine:

 • Biology and language arts enrichment